Celia Mara

-Célia Mara (born July 27, 1961) is a Brazilian singer-songwriter and producer who has lived since the 1990s in Vienna, Austria and since 2003 also partly in Salvador, Bahia.
+Célia Mara (born July 27, 1961) is a Brazilian singer-songwriter and producer who has lived in Vienna, Austria up until the 90s, and partly in Salvador, Bahia since 2003.

 Style

-She defines herself as "bastardista": violating race, gender and class structures; a hybrid; mostly women made, mestizo mixed, out of rules, illegitimate, from an impure race...; or "nu Brazilian flavor", presenting a Latinized worldbeat – multicultural world music with strong Brazilian roots, singing in Portuguese, English, German, French and Spanish.
+She defines herself as "bastardista," violating race, gender and class structures; a hybrid, mostly women made, mestizo mixed, out of rules, illegitimate, from an impure race...; or "nu Brazilian flavor", presenting a Latinized worldbeat; multicultural world music with strong Brazilian roots, singing in Portuguese, English, German, French and Spanish.

 Célia Mara is part of the famous movement – famous: platform for famous female culture.

-Célia Mara was born in Pedra Azul, Minas Gerais, a small town in the Vale do Jequitinhonha, one of today's poorest regions of the world.
+Célia Mara was born in Pedra Azul, Minas Gerais, a small town in the Vale do Jequitinhonha, one of the poorest regions of the world, to this day.
 Politically, she grew up under a military regime.
-She began her musical career as a 14-year-old girl, as an autodidact on the guitar.
-Highly influenced by the revolutionary Tropicalismo, she started early to play songs from Caetano veloso, Gilberto Gil, Chico Buarque but also from Mercedes Sosa and her own compositions on local events.
-In 1979, she was the first girl (and Female composer) of the Vale de Jequintinhonha participating to a regional event, "Los procurados" festival, organized by Tadeu Martins.
-Later she lived in Belo Horizonte, (had shows at cabare mineiro, "Palacio das Artes") performing as well in Rio de Janeiro and Sao Paulo sesc Pompeia, presenting a fusion between rural and urban songs.
+She began her musical career at 14 years old, as an autodidact on the guitar.
+Highly influenced by the revolutionary Tropicalismo, she started early, playing songs from Caetano veloso, Gilberto Gil, Chico Buarque, and Mercedes Sosa and her own compositions on local events.
+In 1979, she was the first Female composer of the Vale de Jequintinhonha to participate in a regional event, "Los procurados" festival, organized by Tadeu Martins.
+Later she lived in Belo Horizonte, (had shows at cabare mineiro, "Palacio das Artes") performing as well in Rio de Janeiro and São Paulo sesc Pompeia, presenting a fusion between rural and urban songs.
 TV appearances such as in Som Brasil de Rolando Boldrin, in Rede Globo gave a push to her career.